sonydata/EEG_Epilepsy_Classification/README.md

 # 🧠 EEG Epilepsy Detection System

-This project aims to build a robust **EEG-based binary classification system** to detect the presence of **epilepsy** using raw clinical EEG recordings.
-The pipeline combines advanced **signal preprocessing**, **handcrafted feature extraction**, and **deep learning architectures** to evaluate what models perform best in identifying epileptic patterns from brain activity.
+This project aims to build a robust EEG-based binary classifier to detect whether a patient has epilepsy based on signals from a single EEG session.
+It combines signal preprocessing, feature engineering, and deep learning to evaluate which models best support accurate clinical decision-making.

 In addition to this analysis, we developed:
 - A **Streamlit web application** for real-time EEG segment analysis, classification and model comparison.